Skip Breadcrumb Links

 - Tax Benefits and Credits for People - Find more tax benefits and credits available to people in Ontario.
 Search by age and special groups.
 From the Government of Ontario website.

 - Newcomers to Canada - Explains how to file taxes as a newcomer when you first arrive in Canada.
 This information is only for tax newcomers, tax newcomers are those that have been in Canada for the first year only.
 From Canada.ca

-- Frequently Asked Questions on Income Taxes - Answers to common questions about filing your income taxes.
+- Frequently Asked Questions About Filing Taxes - Answers to common questions about filing your income taxes.
 From the Canada Revenue Agency.

-- Report a Lead on Tax Cheating - Explains what is considered cheating on taxes and benefits and how you can anonymously report a business or person you suspect is cheating on their taxes.
+- Report Suspected Tax Cheating - Explains what is considered cheating on taxes and benefits and how you can anonymously report a business or person you suspect is cheating on their taxes.
 From the Canada Revenue Agency.

 - Worried that the Canada Revenue Agency got it wrong? - The CRA is committed to explaining decisions and assessments, addressing concerns, and helping clients understand and meet tax obligations.
 From the Canada Revenue Agency (CRA).